jnissenbaum18/startrekrewrites/_posts/2021-09-13-voy-neverending-night-1.md

 “Commander?”
 Seven asked, confused.

-Chakotay took a step towards the viewscreen.
+Chakotay took a step toward the viewscreen.
 “It feels like we’ve been becalmed in the middle of the ocean, with no wind to help us reach the shore.”
 He paused for a moment, then looked back at Seven.
 “Two months in this empty pocket of space and it feels like the crew is already at its limits.
 How are we supposed to last out here?”

  “We will adapt.”
 Seven replied.
 Adaptation, the other hallmark of Borg behavior.